matrix-org/matrix.org/content/blog/2025/04/2025-04-28-election-announcement.md

 ## Who can nominate

 You must be a member of one of the constituency groups in order to nominate yourself or someone else to be a candidate in the election.
 By far our largest constituency group are Individual Members, who number in the 100’s.
 If you have donated at least $60 USD to the Foundation since April 20, 2024 on [Donorbox](https://donorbox.org/keep-matrix-exciting), then you are eligible to nominate and vote.
+You must donate before the election period begins, as we cannot change voter rolls after that.

 All nominees must have consented to nomination _before being nominated_ and must be a community member in good standing.
 That means they must have a clean track record with respect to our [Code of Conduct](https://matrix.org/legal/code-of-conduct/).
 We want our Governing Board to be a clearing house for a variety of priorities and perspectives, and to be able to hold space for each other even when there are disagreements.